Follow Our Step-By-Step Guide & Get Your First Dunk In Just Weeks

 It’s no secret that the stronger you are the more efficient you can be on the court.
 Not just for jumping, but in speed, quickness, and agility; which all will help you get over the rim.

-There are specific exercises and weight training workouts you can focus on while you’re in the weight room and these mainly focus on your lower body.
+There are many exercises and basketball specific weight training workouts you can focus on while you’re in the weight room and these mainly focus on your lower body.

 Outside of the weight room, there’s one specific drill you can work on to improve your vertical leap - and that’s jumping rope.
 This is a great exercise for basketball players and you’ll be hard to find a basketball player that hasn’t spent time training with a jump rope.

 The benefits of jumping rope are quickly visible when you get on the court.
-It helps you develop quick feet and agility, but the number one thing is it gets you in great shape.
-It also helps you increase your hops.
-If you are new to jumping rope then you should start with your basic jumps which is simply getting over the rope.
+It helps you develop quick feet and agility, but the number one thing is it gets your tendons and ligaments prepared for the demands of more intense jump training.

 Generally, a player can reach their highest when jumping off one foot and reaching up with one hand.
 For a player that is right-handed, the most common way is approaching from the left and jumping off the left foot with the ball in the right hand.